EvanWen036/DecodeBCI/docs/README.md

   <figcaption><strong>Figure 12.</strong> ROC curve for SVM trained on imagined data before evaluated on overt data.
 Stronger classification performance is in the top right. </figcaption>
 </figure>

 [Figure 12](#fig-ct2) contains the ROC for the second cross-training scenario.
 Classification performance on the second scenario was better than the other cross-training scenario.
+On the second scenario, the SVM had both higher accuracy and greater AUC.
 The likely explanation is that imagined data is significantly noisier, making it difficult for the model to predict accurately when testing.
 However, when training on imagined data, the model is able to successfully weed out noise and learn important features.
 Thus, in general, we would prefer higher quality testing data which would allow the model to better apply learned features.
 When the model is trained on noisier data, it will still be able to deduce some of the patterns involved, leading to greater classification performance.

 ## RBF Kernel